secsh, ssh

 Forwards (delegates) credentials to the server.
 The default is no.

 Indicates that secsh should hash host names and addresses when they are added to $USERPROFILE/.ssh/known_hosts.
-These hashed names may be used normally by secsh and secshd, but they do not reveal identifying information should the file's contents be disclosed.
-The default is no. Existing names and addresses in known hosts files are not converted automatically, but may be manually hashed using secsh-keygen.
+These hashed names may be used normally by secsh and secshd, but they do not visually reveal identifying information if the file's contents are disclosed.
+The default is no. Note that existing names and addresses in known hosts files will not be converted automatically, but may be manually hashed using ssh-keygen.

 Specifies whether to try rhosts based authentication with public key authentication.
 The argument must be yes or no (the default).

-Specifies the host key algorithms that the client wants to use in order of preference.
-Alternately if the specified value begins with a + character, then the specified key types will be appended to the default set instead of replacing them.
-If the specified value begins with a - character, then the specified key types (including wildcards) will be removed from the default set instead of replacing them.
+Specifies the host key signature algorithms that the client wants to use in order of preference.
+Alternately if the specified list begins with a + character, then the specified signature algorithms will be appended to the default set instead of replacing them.
+If the specified list begins with a - character, then the specified signature algorithms (including wildcards) will be removed from the default set instead of replacing them.
+If the specified list begins with a ^ character, then the specified signature algorithms will be placed at the head of the default set.
 The default for this option is:

 If hostkeys are known for the destination host then this default is modified to prefer their algorithms.

-The list of available key types may also be obtained using secsh -Q key.
+The list of available signature algorithms may also be obtained using secsh -Q HostKeyAlgorithms.

 Specifies an alias that should be used instead of the real host name when looking up or saving the host key in the host key database files and when validating host certificates.
 This option is useful for tunneling SSH connections or for multiple servers running on a single host.